coders-school/templates/module1/00-intro.md

 ## Something about you

-* Which STL containers are you familiar with?
+* Have you ever wrote a template function or class?
-* Which of them is your favourite?
+* What do you expect from today's session?

 ___
 <!-- .slide: data-background="../img/lukin.jpg" -->